elastic/DaC-Reference/docs/internals_of_the_detection_rules_repo.md

 1. Download and install [Python](https://www.python.org/downloads/).
 Note: Versions *3.12+* are supported.
 1. Install the detection-rules python **CLI** prerequisites.
 Installing essentially requires you to change to the new directory and use pip to install. **cd detection-rules -> make** (optionally install direct using: **pip install “[.dev]”**) See the [README](https://github.com/elastic/detection-rules/blob/main/README.md) for more details.

+💡 Note: The DAC alpha branch to use is [DAC-feature](https://github.com/elastic/detection-rules/tree/DAC-feature).

 |                                                                                                                   |
 | ----------------------------------------------------------------------------------------------------------------- |
 | <img src="_static/detection_rules_getting_started.png" style="width:5.94271in;height:5.84793in" alt="High Level Components"/> |